CSCfi/hpc-container-guide/index.md

 ## Containerized application
 ![Illustration of an application in a container.](./images/hpc-containers.png)

-The above figure illustrates a scientific application and its dependencies.
+The figure above illustrates a scientific application along with its dependencies.
-When running software normally without a container, the application is installed in a user directory, and the dependencies may come from system or user-installed locations.
+When running software without a container, the application is typically installed in a user directory, and its dependencies may originate from either system or user-installed locations.

-The dashed line indicates the parts that are "containerized" when using a software container.
+The dashed line in the illustration indicates the components that are "containerized" when using a software container.
-The application and its dependencies are installed into the container.
+In this setup, both the application and its dependencies are installed within the container.
-Directories that are outside of the container, such as network directories and local disks, must be bind-mounted to the container to make them accessible from the container.
+Directories that reside outside the container, such as network directories and local disks, must be bind-mounted to the container to ensure they are accessible from within the container.
-Containerized software is invoked via a container runtime such as Apptainer or Singularity.
+Containerized software is executed using a container runtime, such as Apptainer or Singularity.
-The host and guest operating systems can be different.
+It is possible for the host operating system and the guest operating system within the container to be different.

 ## Reasons to use containers on HPC clusters